Skip to main content

 Diodes

-The diode is two terminal semiconductor devices that allow an electric current to pass in one direction while blocking it in the reverse direction.
+A diode is a two-terminal semiconductor devices that allow an electric current to pass in one direction while blocking it in the reverse direction.
 The diode is made up of a semiconductor device with P-type material and N-type material.
-Typical material used in a diode is silicon and germanium.
-They conduct when a minimum forward voltage (~ 0.7V for Silicon) is applied across it and remain off during reverse bias condition.
+Typical materials used in a diode are silicon and germanium.
+They conduct when a minimum forward voltage (~ 0.7V for silicon) is applied across it and remain off during reverse bias conditions.

-The diode symbol is represented as below and their physical packages.
+The diode symbol is represented as below, and its physical packages.

 types-of-diodes.jpg